This is my search section here

 Context

 And beyond the immediate context of marriage, there’s something else going on.
 As Stephen Dempster has written in Dominion and Dynasty, “Shorn of its literary context, the song could be almost pornographic.
 But the context of the canon both restricts the meaning to the context of marriage and expands it to include the relationship between Yahweh and Israel.” (p.
 207) This is a book about marriage.
 Pure and simple.
 But what is marriage?
 The Old Testament prophets used marriage as an image of God’s relationship with his covenant people Israel.
 Like Ecclesiastes, the Song was placed with the post-exilic literature in the Hebrew bible.
 Presumably, those editors put it there for a reason.
-Even in the judgment of exile, God was providing a passionate and profound—even graphic—reminder of his love and faithfulness for his people.
+Even in the judgment of exile, God was providing a graphic, passionate, and profound reminder of his love and faithfulness for his people.
 Think of Isaiah 62: “As a bridegroom rejoices over his bride, so will your God rejoice over you.” (v.
 5b) That’s the other side of this Song.

 So this book is at the same time commentary on what it looks like for the man and women to be “naked and not ashamed” and a celebration of God’s love for us.